jdossgollin/blog/_posts/2018-10-31-paraguay-floods.md

 ## Direct Drivers

 It's worth thinking a bit about this rainfall pattern.
-In [our paper](https://journals.ametsoc.org/doi/abs/10.1175/JCLI-D-17-0805.1){:target="_blank"}, we found (consistent with many other studies) that intense rainfall in Paraguay is typically driven by the "South American Low-Level Jet", which channels moisture and energy (both are needed for rain storms) from the Amazon to South East South America.
+In our paper {% cite DossGollin:2018bn %}, we found (consistent with many other studies) that intense rainfall in Paraguay is typically driven by the "South American Low-Level Jet", which channels moisture and energy (both are needed for rain storms) from the Amazon to South East South America.
-This low-level jet can either break past 25 degrees S, in which case it will favor rainfall in Northern Argentina and Uruguay (["Chaco jet event"](http://doi.wiley.com/10.1029/2001JD001315){:target="_blank"}), or it can turn to the East, in which case it will favor rainfall over Paraguay and SW Brazil (["No-Chaco Jet Events"](http://journals.ametsoc.org/doi/10.1175/BAMS-87-1-63){:target="_blank"}).
+This low-level jet can either break past 25 degrees S, in which case it will favor rainfall in Northern Argentina and Uruguay ("Chaco jet event") {% cite Salio:2002ev %}, or it can turn to the East, in which case it will favor rainfall over Paraguay and SW Brazil ("No-Chaco Jet Events") {% cite Vera:2006ib %}.
 If you look at our figure 6, available [on my GitHub page](https://github.com/jdossgollin/2018-paraguay-floods/raw/master/figs/wt_composite.pdf){:target="_blank"}, you can see that the rainfall observed over the past six weeks looks a lot like the weather type (we labeled it number 4) that we identified as a key driver of the 2015-16 flooding.

 To get a better sense of how the low-level jet behaved during this period, we can look at climate anomalies that persisted during this time period.